 Allergic conjunctivitis usually causes mild to moderate symptoms, including redness, which respond to non medicated treatment.
 However, sometimes symptoms can be extremely severe and debilitating with swelling of the eyelids and conjunctivae and a sensation of grittiness and burning.
+Unlike conjunctivitis that is caused by bacterial infection, allergic conjunctivitis is not contagious, so it cannot be transferred from one person to another.

 "Red eye" is a common eye problem